Free AI Video Generator Limits 2026: Kling vs Luma vs Runway vs Pika

 Hailuo AI (by Chinese AI lab MiniMax) is particularly strong at generating videos of people — face expressions, lip sync and portrait-style footage.
 If your use case involves human subjects, Hailuo consistently outperforms competitors on the free tier.

-The free plan includes daily generation credits replenished each day.
-Videos run up to 6 seconds at 720p with a watermark.
+New users receive 200 bonus credits on signup (25 credits per video ≈ 8 videos at 768p/6 sec).
+Videos run up to 6 seconds at 768p with a watermark.
+Higher resolutions cost more credits per video.
 The platform also supports "Subject Reference" — uploading a face photo to generate personalised video content — available at limited capacity on the free plan.

 Hailuo's output tends to be slightly more stylised than Kling or Sora — cinematic and polished rather than documentary-realistic.
 For narrative or character-driven content, this is a strength.